Azure/dalec/website/docs/quickstart.md

 ### Stages of a Dalec Build

-A Dalec build generally happens in up to three main stages, some of which are independent of each other:
+A Dalec build generally happens in up to three main stages:
 1. **Package Build** - This is where the sources are checked out and built using the build steps defined in the spec file.
 The output of this phase is an actual package, such as an RPM or DEB.
 These steps execute in the build environment, which is a worker container image with the necessary build dependencies installed.
 2. **Package Test**: Depends on **Package Build** - This is where the package is installed in a clean environment and tested to ensure it was built correctly -- for example, to ensure that package artifacts are installed in the proper locations and have the correct permissions.
-3. **Create Output Image** (optional) - This stage is independent of the first two; you may build a container image with Dalec *without* first building a package or running any tests; see [Container Only Builds](container-only-builds.md).
-However, for many use cases, a package will have been built in stage (1) and it will be installed in a base image for the resulting **output container image** to be created.
+3. **Create Output Image** (optional) - Depends on **Package Test**, **Package Build**.
+At this stage, Dalec will install a package built in stage (1) into a base image for the resulting **output container image** to be created.
 There may be additional runtime dependencies specified in the spec file that are installed at this stage, and additional configuration of the image itself is also allowed.
+Because of the ability to include runtime dependencies, it is possible to create a container without *explicit build steps* that has just package dependencies, see [Container-only builds](container-only-builds.md) for more information on this.

 ## Creating a Package and Container from Source